YashikaB-1/tokenizer-audit1/README.md

 NOTEBOOK.md                  chronological log: hypothesis -> experiment -> result -> revision,
-                             including the conclusions that turned out to be wrong AI_USAGE.md                  what the AI did, where it misled me, what I must defend DEFENSE.md                   the 7 derivations worked through, 10 counterfactuals with measured answers, and the live-demo commands drill.py                     self-test on the numbers you have to defend; every answer is recomputed live from source, never hardcoded run_all.sh                   reproduces every number in the repo
+                             including the conclusions that turned out to be wrong AI_USAGE.md                  what the AI did, where it misled me, what I must defend

+run_all.sh                   reproduces every number in the repo

 partA/